 9. Require Business Associate Agreements (BAAs)

 If a print vendor, copier provider, managed print service provider, or mailing company handles PHI, they are considered a Business Associate under HIPAA.
+Because of this, healthcare organizations should require proper documentation before allowing vendors to access patient information or systems that process patient information.

-- Signed Business Associate Agreements (BAAs)
+- Signed Business Associate Agreements

 - Security documentation